cfstras/chromecsv/README.md

 ChromeCSV [![Build Status](https://travis-ci.org/cfstras/chromecsv.svg?branch=master)](https://travis-ci.org/cfstras/chromecsv)
 =========

-### Note: This tool might or might not work for you.
-This has not worked for me for some time now.
-Chromium changed their password storage mechanics.
-The tables are still there, but there's no data in them.
-I guess this has something to do with their new sync engine, haven't figured it out yet.

 ---

 ChromeCSV is a simple tool for exporting the passwords you saved in Google Chrome / Chromium to a plain text CSV file.
 You can then import the contents of that file into your [PassDeposit][passdep] account or do whatever you like to it!